Morning-Ye/STAR-Centrality-Definition/README.md

 <a id="org471b253"></a>

-## Slides
+## Slides summarizing Centrality Definition study for Run18 27 GeV Au+Au data

-Please find the detailes about the centrality definition studies, here are the fulll examples for the 27 GeV study.
+Please find the detailes about the centrality definition studies, here are the full example for the Run18 27 GeV study.

 The detailed summary about the Refmult corrections can be found at:
 <https://drupal.star.bnl.gov/STAR/system/files/Centrality_for_Run18_27GeVAuAu_ZaochenYe_20190827.pdf>